DenishaDobariya/Blog_Panel/README.md

 # 🛠️ Technologies:

-Backend: Node.js, Express.js
+Frontend :

-Frontend: EJS (Embedded JavaScript)
+EJS (Embedded JavaScript) for templating

-Database: MongoDB
+Bootstrap for responsive UI design
+Backend:

+Express.js : for building the server and API
+MongoDB : for database management
+Mongoose for object data modeling (ODM)
+Authentication:

+Passport.js  : for user registration and login
+File Uploads:

-Image Upload: Multer for handling poster uploads
+Multer : for handling file uploads (images)

-# ⚙️ Learning Outcomes:

-CRUD operations with Node.js, Express.js, and MongoDB

-Handling file uploads using Multer

-Rendering dynamic HTML pages with EJS
+Session Management:

+Express-session :  for session handling and cookies